cheeeeeeeeeen/RoR2-ChensGradiusMod/docs/U6Iu4qSqg-tWdEO+2QhjqQ.md

 ### [Chen.GradiusMod.Items.OptionSeed](./be1vnC2Vgp-vVFpwRHLjUQ 'Chen.GradiusMod.Items.OptionSeed')

 ## OptionSeed Class
-An item class powered by TILER2 which provides the main API related to the Option Seeds.
+An item class which provides the main API related to the Option Seeds.
+It is powered by TILER2.
 ```csharp
 public class OptionSeed : Item<OptionSeed>
 ```